 American Academy of Ophthalmology Achievement Award

 - Refractive Surgery Alliance President’s Award

-- Performed the most Visian ICL procedures in Texas
+- Performed the most EVO ICL procedures in Texas

 - Performed the First Raindrop Near Vision Inlay in a corneal pocket in the United States

 - Performed the First LensAR laser cataract procedure in San Antonio/South Texas

 - Board Certified by the American Board of Ophthalmology

 - Fellow of the American College of Surgeons

 - Published textbook chapters on Laser Cataract Surgery and EVO ICL, available in multiple languages worldwide